Laughing Liberally Milwaukee

 Laughing Liberally Milwaukee is hosted by comedian, satirist and progressive talk radio host Matthew Filipowicz.
 Matthew’s work have been featured on CNN, NPR, PBS, HBO, BBC, Ain’t It Cool News, the New York Times, the Wall Street Journal, the Atlantic, the Nation, the London Times, RT TV and countless sites in the progressive blogosphere including Salon, Daily Kos and the Huffington Post.

-Comedians on the October 21st bill include: Ton Johnson, Marisa Lange, Erik Koconis, Stevie Leigh Crutcher, Deon Green and sketch comedy group, The Accountants Of Homeland Security.
+Comedians on the September 16th bill include: Josh Ballew, Bekah Cosgrove, Richard Thomas, Jen Durbent, Chastity Washingtonand sketch comedy group, The Accountants Of Homeland Security.

 In addition to some of the finest progressive comedians Milwaukee has to offer, each Laughing Liberally Milwaukee will feature a special interview with a local activist, journalist, or political figure.
-This month’s guest is Lisa Graves.
-Lisa is Executive Director at the Center for Media and Democracy, a nationally recognized watchdog group that leads in-depth investigations into the corruption that undermines our democracy, environment, and economic prosperity.
+This month’s guest is Astar Herndon.
+Astar is the Wisconsin State Director at 9 To 5, which works to achieve economic justice for working women.